The

 Binghamton-John Martin Jr, 87, of Binghamton, New York

 died April 7, 2022.
-John spent many years in Arlington, Virginia managing and owning
+John spent many years in Arlington, Virginia managing and

-catering business, enjoyed golf, and spent much time throwing horseshoes.
+a catering business, enjoyed golf, and spent much time throwing horseshoes.
 He

 was inducted into the Tri County Hall of Fame in 2005.
 John was an avid animal